AMReX-Astro/Castro/docs_new/source/managingjobs.rst

 ---

-The GCC compilers are the preferred compilers on Linux machines. runs without issue with GCC 7.x and GCC 8.x.
+The GCC compilers are the preferred compilers on Linux machines.
+Castro runs without issue with GCC 7.x and GCC 8.x.

 Intel
 -----